AsraFatima/XenApp-Marketplace/citrix-xd-site-basic/Readme.md

 # Pre-Requisites

-These templates make use of sysprepped images which must have the above XenApp components fully installed.
-There are currently three required images which must reside in a container of the storage account specified by 'vhdStorage.':
+These templates make use of hidden Virtual Machine images which have the above XenApp components fully installed.

 | Image   | Description    |
 |:--- |:---|